boydmeyer/poker/README.md

 2. **Initialize Dice:**

-   To set up the dice, first roll them and then close them.
+   To set up the dice just doubleclick all the dices.
 The program will save the dice in the order they were rolled.
 Once this is done, you can start using the available commands.

 3. **You're able to use commands now!**
    ```bash